Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 * Remove from the end: version numbers or incremental release designations such as “alpha”, “beta”, or “release candidate”.
 Strings which distinguish different capabilities or codebases such as “Community Edition” are currently accepted.
 Exception: when a number is not an incremental release counter, but a differentiator for a different product from a different vendor, as in [pgadmin3.rb](../../Casks/pgadmin3.rb).

 * If the version number is arranged to occur in the middle of the App name, it should also be removed.
-Example: [IntelliJ IDEA 13 CE.app](../../Casks/intellij-idea-ce.rb).

 * Remove from the end: “Launcher”, “Quick Launcher”.